primecoder/Package-Management-Study/Documentation/Cocoapods-Xcode.md

 Stay true to my KISS philosophy, I added the simplest iOS single view project to my workspace - BDD-Cocoapods project.
 If you know me, I am OCD with red-green-refactor approach, I hit CMD+R to make sure the new project build and run correctly.

 Quick checking [Using CocoaPods] page, all I needed was to add a Podfile to my project.
-If you have not installed Cocopods, you can see my previous post [here][Setup PMS].
+If you have not installed Cocopods, you can see my previous post [here][setup pms].
 I used `pod init` to quickly create Podfile for me.

 ```
 $ cd [DIR WITH XCODE PROJECT]